 Become a wildlife volunteer

-Perfect for anyone wanting to volunteer and make a real difference with Africa's animals and wildlife or just looking for an unforgettable gap year or adventure tourism travel experience!
+Anyone wanting to volunteer, gain experience, make a difference for South Africa's iconic wildlife, or anyone looking for an unforgettable gap year or adventure tourism travel experience!

 Volunteer and travel timetable